 18. Fees – General

-18.1 The Customer acknowledges that it is their responsibility to provide, where applicable, a valid purchase order number to be included for all work undertaken by EEF.
-EEF is not liable for the Customers failure to provide such purchase order numbers, and the Customer accordingly acknowledges that fees are still due in full in the instances where a valid purchase order number has failed to be provided.
+18.1 The Customer acknowledges that it is their responsibility to provide, where applicable, a valid purchase order number to be included for all work and services provided by EEF.
+EEF is not liable for the Customers failure to provide such purchase order numbers, and the Customer accordingly acknowledges that fees are still due in full in the instances where a valid purchase order number has failed to be provided in reasonable time.

-18.3 Returned direct debits can result in immediate suspension of services until the successful collection of any outstanding fees.
-Non collection of a direct debit which is of no fault of EEF, may also result in any outstanding fees becoming payable in full or the immediate cancellation of the contract.
+18.3 Returned direct debits, or in the case of annually billed Customers, non-payment, may result in immediate suspension of services until the successful collection of any outstanding fees.
+Nonpayment which is of no fault of EEF may result in the immediate cancellation of the contract.
 The Customer has no right of cancellation in these circumstances.

 18.5 All fees are routinely reviewed on the anniversary date and are subject to uplift based on indexation and service usage versus that reasonably expected.
 EEF will provide 30 days’ notice of any change to fees due.

-18.6 All sums payable which are not paid on the due date shall bear interest from day to day at the rate equal to 8% per annum above the Bank of England base rate.
+18.6 Any sums payable which remain outstanding and which are not paid on the due date shall bear interest from day to day at the rate equal to 8% per annum above the Bank of England base rate.

 18.7 All fees and charges are quoted exclusive of VAT unless otherwise specified.
 VAT will be applied at the prevailing rate.